Jiraphapa/template/README.rst

 To produces a compiled extension module which does not depend on Numba, Numba's Ahead-of-Time compilation (AOT) allows to distribute the module on machines which do not have Numba installed (but Numpy is required).
 We declare the following module name with

 .. code-block:: python

     # Module name
     cc = CC('calc_vel_profile_numba')

-It is required to specify the function signatures explicitly, each exported function can have only one signature.
+It is required to specify the function signatures explicitly, each exported function can have only one signature (can be multiple signature with different function names)

 calc_splines_numba
 ------------